-Many believe that compliance with fire and life safety codes should take priority over compliance with energy codes.
+As mentioned above, there is a belief that fire and life safety codes should take priority over energy codes.
 But in addition to lowering utility bills, energy codes have a huge influence over how we experience buildings.
-As updated codes require high-performing building envelopes, energy codes not only lower the energy use, carbon emissions, and utility costs of buildings - they also improve occupant health, safety, and comfort.
+As updated codes require high-performance building envelopes, energy codes not only lower the energy use, carbon emissions, and utility costs of buildings but they also improve occupant health, safety, and comfort.
 The enhanced building envelope increases resilience against extreme weather events and allows occupants to shelter in place safely for longer.
 It also limits unwanted moisture, suppressing the growth of mold or mildew harmful to occupant health and the building's structural integrity.
-Energy codes also now require whole-health ventilation, improving indoor air quality, and mitigating the spread of germs or triggering of respiratory diseases like asthma.

 Energy codes don't just reduce energy consumption - energy codes are life safety codes.
 Emphasizing these non-energy benefits of the energy code will increase enforcement in the field.